Research innovation is highly valued at Western Sydney University and forms an integral part of the University's increasing research impact.

 Our researchers have made some exciting discoveries in recent years.
 REDI Business works closely with academic inventors to support them in achieving societal impact through commercialisation of their inventions.

-The University's IP Policy (opens in a new window) ensures that researchers, schools and institutes also receive benefit from any commercial outcome which enables and encourages them to continue their innovative work.
+The University's Intellectual Property Policy (opens in a new window) ensures that researchers, schools and institutes also receive benefit from any commercial outcome which enables and encourages them to continue their innovative work.
 For further information, please see Intellectual Property

 If you would like to join the community of eminent Western Sydney University inventors and researchers who are working with us to develop inventive outcomes from their research, contact REDI Business and the friendly team will provide the support required to assess and progress promising inventions.